Proyecto21/Drive21/README.md

 # Drive21
-A google drive client for elementary OS
+A Google Drive client for elementary OS